JavaZakariae/Spring5Certification/README.md

 Sometimes even if the resources are valuable, it can be hard to understand some subjects, for my personal experience, i try to see the prerequisites of the hard subject.
 It depends also on your background on Spring and some design patterns used by the framework.

-In parallel with that, I read a lot of awnsers from stackoverflow, just google what you don't understand.
+In parallel with that, I read a lot of answers from Stackoverflow, just google what you don't understand.